API reference#

 Converts a string literal to a

-token within an expression.
+uint32_ttoken within an expression.
 Requires C++.DoSomething(PW_TOKENIZE_STRING_EXPR("Succeed"));

 -